microsoft/AirSim/docs/faq.md

 It depends on how big your Unreal Environment is.
 The Blocks environment that comes with AirSim is very basic and works on typical laptops.
 The [Modular Neighborhood Pack](https://www.unrealengine.com/marketplace/modular-neighborhood-pack) that we use ourselves for research requires GPUs with at least 4GB of RAM.
 The [Open World environment](https://www.unrealengine.com/marketplace/open-world-demo-collection) needs GPU with 8GB RAM.
 Our typical development machines have 32GB of RAM and NVIDIA TitanX and a [fast hard drive](hard_drive.md).

 #### How do I report issues?
-It's good idea to include your configuration like below.
-If you can also include logs, that could also expedite investigation.
+It's a good idea to include your configuration like below.
+If you can also include logs, that could also expedite the investigation.

 ````
 Operating System: Windows 10 64bit
 CPU: Intel Core i7
 GPU: Nvidia GTX 1080
-RAM: 32 gb
+RAM: 32 GB
 Flight Controller: Pixhawk v2
 Remote Control: Futaba
 ````